 - Use cases: See blockchain in action — 5 hours

-This learning path consists of the following modules:
+This series consists of the following modules:

 This tutorial looks at how a blockchain network operates, how you can take advantage of it, and how IBM and other companies are collaborating to advance the technology across a spectrum of industries.